 By doing the right thing, we can reduce the environmental impact of our operations and be an agent of positive change to protect the natural heritage of future generations.

 We can take direct action on our energy use—and we are doing so.
 For the last several years, we have been investing in the implementation of technologies that help us improve our energy efficiency.
 Our Lowe's stores are all equipped with energy management systems to optimize energy use.
 Our goal is to install these systems in all our other corporate stores.
-We are also gradually replacing lighting systems with LED lighting in our corporate stores and distribution centres.
+We are also gradually replacing lighting systems with LED lighting in our corporate stores and distribution centers.
 We expect these measures to reduce our building energy consumption by close to 15%.
-As for transport, we are optimizing the routes taken by our fleet of trucks and contributing to electrification efforts with electric vehicle charging stations at some of our stores and at our head office.
+As for transport, we are optimizing the routes taken by our fleet of trucks and contributing to electrification efforts, with electric vehicle charging stations at some of our stores and at our head office.

-Product take-back program
+Product recovery program

 Charges for plastic bags

-Each year, Canadian consumers visiting our stores across the country leave with millions of plastic bags.
+Each year, Canadian consumers who visit our stores across the country leave with millions of plastic bags.
 To encourage them to change their shopping habits, our corporate stores are now charging for single-use plastic bags.
 All profits generated by this initiative will be donated to Nature Conservancy of Canada to fund conservation projects across the country.